-Ms. Green stated that the process of zone change approval by the county involves review by the Planning Commission with a recommendation on the rezone request to the Board of County Commissioners (BCC).
-The BCC must also hold a public hearing and make a decision whether or not to adopt the proposed zoning change.
-A public hearing before the BCC is scheduled for June 16, 2021 at 9:00 am.
+Ms. Green explained that in accordance with the JMA between Umatilla County and the City of Umatilla, the County is required to co-adopt any amendments to the city's UGB.
+Therefore, the County has the authority to consider and approve the Comprehensive Plan Map and Zoning Map Amendments.
+The process of approval by the County involves review by the County Planning Commission with a recommendation to the Board of County Commissioner's (BCC).
+The BCC will make a decision whether or not to adopt the proposed change to the Development Code at the public hearing scheduled for August 18, 2021.